Exploring Media Portrayal of Conflict: Evidence from the Syrian and Ukrainian Conflicts – Ragad Alrachid

-These results were presented by Dr. Marc Mehu at the 14th Annual Conference of the European Human Behaviour and Evolution Association, held at the University of Toulouse (France) from 23rd to 26th of April 2019.
+These results were presented by Dr. Marc Mehu at the 14th Annual Conference of the European Human Behaviour and Evolution Association, held at the University of Toulouse (France) from 23-26 April 2019.

 Psychology students have their researches accepted by NeuroIS Conference

-The Psychology department’s head, Dr. Peter Walla, in collaboration with our students, got two references of papers accepted by NeuroIS Conference this year (June 4th to 6th, 2019).
+The Psychology department’s head, Dr. Peter Walla, in collaboration with our students, got two references of papers accepted by NeuroIS Conference this year (June 4-6, 2019).
 Both papers will be also published as chapters in the book “Information Systems and Neuroscience” (published by Springer).